"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Whatever your contact form needs, WPForms makes it easy to achieve.

-So, in this article, we’re going to learn how to create a WPForms Donation form in minutes that integrate with payment options like Stripe, PayPal, and Authorize .NET
+So, in this article, we’re going to learn how to create a WPForms Donation form in minutes that integrates with payment options like Stripe, PayPal, and Authorize .NET

 Let’s get started…